yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-002_Validate_Empty_Email_Field.md

 1. Open the application
 2. Access the registration page
 3. Leave the "Email" field empty
-4. Enter a valid password
-5. Enter the same password in the "Repeat Password" field
-6. Select a security question
-7. Enter a valid security answer
+4. Fill in all required fields
-8. Click on the "Register" button
+5. Click on the "Register" button

+---

 ## ✅ Expected Result